anbox-cloud/discourse-docs/howto/cluster/configure-nodes.md

-Your cluster might contain nodes with different resources and different capacity.
+Your cluster or multi-node appliance might contain nodes with different resources and different capacity.
 Therefore, each node can be configured separately.

 ## Show node configuration